stackbit-projects/interesting-chili-f8ad4/content/pages/index.md

         media_width: sixty
       - title: My Projects and Experience
         content: >
-          Walk-throughs of my previous projects with detailed explanations of the execution.
+          Walk-throughs of my previous academic projects and experiences with detailed explanations of my execution.
 Gain insight and become inspired.
         actions:
           - label: See Past Work
             url: /faq